kwan22/habits/README.md

 ### 2. Never reset
 **Never reset** is simple: the goal of the habits is to develop skillsets and knowledge, not to chase good filetimes.
 Resetting for a good pace is simply a waste of time in this context.
 We are here to play the game to learn the basics, evaluate if we are truly consistent at our strat selection, and diagnose patterns of strats that are repeat offenders of going wrong.
 The end time we achieve will naturally improve along our skillsets and knowledge.

-If you are reading this document before the video, you can find the video series here. (insert link).
+This document is accompanied by a video series (insert link) where I perform speedruns while following these rules.
 I hope this series is as entertaining as it is instructive.
 Enjoy.

 ---